Which site would you like to visit?

-He ultimately decided, in 1990, on Priorat, where he would achieve worldwide fame with “L'Ermita” and “Finca Dofi."
+In 1990, he settled on Priorat, where he would achieve worldwide fame with “L'Ermita” and “Finca Dofí.”
 But there had been a close contender: Bierzo.
-It had all the ingredients that Alvaro wanted—incredibly steep hillside vineyards, distinctive terroirs and, most importantly, ancient vineyards of Mencía-a unique red grape believed brought by French pilgrims during the Middle Ages.
+It had all the ingredients Álvaro wanted—incredibly steep hillside vineyards, distinctive terroirs and, most importantly, ancient vineyards of a unique red grape variety, Mencía.

-Alvaro and Ricardo found promising sites in a number of villages but shortly came to believe that the greatest potential lay in a little town on Bierzo’s western border named Corullón.
+Álvaro and Ricardo found promising sites in a number of villages but soon came to believe that the greatest potential lay around Corullón, a small town on Bierzo’s western border.
 Old vineyards lined the precipitous hillsides there, and the local soils were extremely poor—composed mostly of schist—but with incredible diversity.
-The minute variations in soils and exposures across this zone immediately reminded the two of Burgundy’s Côte d’Or, or Piedmont’s Langhe hills.
-In Corullón, Alvaro and Ricardo believe they have found a unique combination of soils, old vines, and a distinctive variety that will yield their own grands crus.
-Beginning with 2001, the estate began to make their case with individual vineyard bottlings.
+The minute variations in soils and exposures across this zone immediately reminded the two of Burgundy’s Côte d’Or or Piedmont’s Langhe hills.

-Up to seven wines are made.
-The first, Pétalos del Bierzo, is assembled from old hillside and hilltop vines from across Bierzo’s western edge.
+Five remarkable wines are the result of this life’s work.
+The first, Pétalos del Bierzo, is assembled from old hillside and hilltop vines across from Bierzo’s western edge.
 The wine is vinified for immediate appeal, but it retains the estate’s signature finesse and restraint.